Doki Doki Literature Club Plus!

 In the late 1980s and early 1990s, titles like SPLATTERHOUSE and the original MORTAL KOMBAT were released that included depictions of gore never before seen in games.
 This was mostly meant to emphasize the over-the-top violence that was part of these games’ aesthetic, not to disturb audiences, but it ended up sparking a wider panic over portrayals of graphic violence (among other subjects) in video games.
 This led to the creation of the Entertainment Software Ratings Board (ESRB), responsible for rating all games released in the US.

 Because these warnings arose as a reaction to social panic, they faded as the panic did.
-The ESRB still rates games, but custom warning screens like the above aren’t standard.
-RESIDENT EVIL VILLAGE released in 2021 and features no warnings at all - and that’s a game where a young mother appears to get shot to death in front of you right at the beginning, shortly before someone bites off half your hand on-screen.
+The ESRB still rates games, but custom warning screens like the above aren’t standard industry practice at the time of this writing.
+RESIDENT EVIL VILLAGE released in 2021 and features no warnings at all - and that’s a game that begins with a young mother getting shot in the face right in front of you, shortly before someone bites off half your hand on-screen.

 When horror games do include “warnings” these days (other than flashing lights warnings for people with photosensitive epilepsy), they’re usually kinda gimmicky - like when old filmmakers would offer fake life insurance polices in case people got “scared to death” by their movie.
 SILENT HILL: SHATTERED MEMORIES had a really hokey “psychology warning” to get you jazzed about one of its core features (which, as I’ve mentioned before, was pretty cool actually).
 The warnings before DETENTION and DEVOTION seem more sincere, but are largely throwbacks to older horror games (i.e. they include, verbatim, the warnings from RESIDENT EVIL 2 and SILENT HILL 3).